 Role Description User Access Administrator Allows a grantee user to administer other users for the grantee.
 Add Maintains the users in the system for the new users, assign roles, delete roles, and resets passwords.
 DEED must district. add this user to the system.
 Grantee (Funding Application) Updates Allows a grantee to enter and edit information in the appropriate Updates the application, budget revision, and funding application.
-More than one user can be assigned this role. reimbursement requests for appropriate funding application.
+More than one user can be assigned this role.
+Can reimbursement requests for appropriate also enter and edit information for reimbursement requests for same funding application. application.
 Grantee Data View Allows a grantee user to view unapproved items for the grantee.
 Allows user to view without making any changes in the system.
 Grantee Planning Tool Data Entry Allows a grantee to enter and edit the planning tool.
 The planning tool Updates planning tool. includes goals, strategies, and fiscal resources that can be used for any funding application.
 Grantee Fiscal Representative Allows a grantee to take actions associated with a business manager.
 Approves the application, budget revisions, and This user must provide approval before submission to the Grantee reimbursements.
-Most likely the business Authorized Representative. manager.
-Grantee Authorized Representative Allows a grantee to take actions associated with the authorized Final approval of application and revisions. representative, district superintended, or designee.
+Most likely the business Authorized Representative.
+Also allows a grantee to enter and edit manager. information for reimbursement requests.
+Can also enter and edit grant application and budget information.
+Grantee Authorized Representative Allows a grantee to take actions associated with the authorized Final approval of application and revisions. representative, district superintendent, or designee.
 This user provides Most likely the superintendent or designee. the final approval step for the application or revision to be submitted to DEED.
-Grantee Superintendent Allows superintended or designee name to be printed on Grant Awards.
+Can also enter and edit grant application and budget information.
+Grantee Superintendent Allows superintendent or designee name to be printed on Grant Awards.